awsdocs/amazon-cloudfront-developer-guide/doc_source/DefaultRootObject.md

 ## How to Specify a Default Root Object<a name="DefaultRootObjectHowToDefine"></a>

-To avoid exposing the contents of your web distribution or returning an error, specify a default root object for your distribution by completing the following steps\.<a name="DefaultRootObjectProcedure"></a>
+To avoid exposing the contents of your distribution or returning an error, specify a default root object for your distribution by completing the following steps\.<a name="DefaultRootObjectProcedure"></a>

 **To specify a default root object for your distribution**